psarno/pyragix-net/README.md

 rm -rf lucene_index
 ```

 Then rerun ingestion inside the target environment so the index is regenerated in the correct format.
+You can also run `dotnet run -- ingest ./docs --fresh` to let the CLI handle cleanup before rebuilding.

 ## Usage